 When you look at your pet, what do you think?
 “That fluffy animal is so cute,” or do you think, “my furry child is adorable?”
 I think most see your animals as your four-legged children – part of your family.
 I personally buy clothing for my cat, Stewie, and my dad sends me pictures of him with the caption “Happy Mother’s Day” on the second Sunday of May every year.

 Just this past summer I made a paw print cake and had a party for my cousin’s Vizsla, Kailey on her birthday.
 She even wore a party hat.

 According to The Sacramento Bee, a judge in Canada seems to view pets differently.
 “A dog is a dog,” he said as he refused to treat dogs as children in a divorce case.
 Judge Richard Danyliuk explained that an animal is considered property by law, and a “domesticated animal that is owned” has “no familial rights.”

 The wife in the divorce case wanted to keep full custody of the soon-to-be ex-couple’s dogs and even offered her husband visitation rights.
-Unfortunately judge Danyliuk didn’t agree with the request and rejected it.
+Unfortunately, judge Danyliuk didn’t agree with the request and rejected it.
 He then proceeded to explain how animal children are not the same as human children – not part of the family.

 The judge wrote a statement about the couple’s oldest and ill dog: “It is one of life’s cruel twists that dogs are such noble beings yet enjoy such a short life span.”
 The judge must clearly be a dog lover – why else would he call them “noble beings”?
-Unfortunately, he wasn’t willing to change how the laws view dogs within a family.
+Unfortunately, he wasn’t willing to change how the laws view dogs within the family.

 Yet none of this is stopping people from treating their pets more and more like humans.
 The Harris Poll pointed out that 45 percent of American pet owners bought presents for their pets and that 95 percent of U.S. dog and cat owners consider their pet to be part of the family.